njcodez/Beginner/README.md

 # Beginner
-This repository includes all the beginner grade projects I do while learning programming
+This repository includes all the projects in Python language I work on while learning programming